lilydjwg/nvchecker/docs/usage.rst

   The bitbucket repository, with author, e.g. ``lilydjwg/dotvim``.

 branch
   Which branch to track?
-Default is the repository's default.
+Default: the repository's default.

 use_max_tag
   Set this to ``true`` to check for the max tag on BitBucket.
 Will return the biggest one